joshmania436/joshmania436/README.md

-I am an App Developer, a Web and Game Developer </>
-and I am a certified Andriod and IOS Devloper
+I am an App Developer, a Web and Game Developer and I am a certified Andriod and IOS Developer
 <br>
 <br>

-**About what I'm upto**
+**Past Work**
-- 🔭 I’m currently working on AI, Web-Dev and Game Dev
+- 🔭 working on AI, Web-Dev, and Game Dev
-- 🌱 I’m currently learning Python
+- 🌱 Open to honing my knowledge on code
 - 👯 I’m looking to collaborate on Web-Dev
 - 🤔 I’m looking for help with ...
 Python and React-Native
 - 💬 Ask me about ...
-Web-Dev, AI and Game-Dev
+Web-Dev, AI, and Game-Dev
-- 📫 How to reach me: <a href ='https://www.instagram.com/_.jo.sh._._/'>Instagram</a>
 - 😄 Pronouns: He/Him

 **My Stats**